From April 2026, you’ll need to keep records of your business income and expenses in a digital format.

 A Transaction Collection Method is the type of documents you’ll be submitting to Dext Prepare and also sending to HMRC.

 - Receipts and invoices – Submit your invoices and receipts to Dext Prepare through the web app or mobile app.

 - Bank – Connect to a bank feed to have your transactions automatically added to Dext Prepare or submit your bank statements manually through the web app.

 Note: You’ll either have the option to add receipts and invoices, or bank statements.
 You won’t see both options.

-The Transaction Collection Method will have been selected by your accountant when setting up the Income Source in Dext.
+The Transaction Collection Method will have been selected by your accountant when setting up the account in Dext Prepare.

 We’d recommend reaching out to your accountant if you’d like to make any changes to this.